eth-vaw-glaciology/course-101-0250-00/website/index.md

 ~~~

 ### Objective
 The goal of this course is to offer a practical approach to solve systems of partial differential equations in parallel on GPUs using the [Julia programming language](http://www.julialang.org/).
 Julia combines high-level language expressiveness and low-level language performance which enables efficient code development.
-The Julia GPU applications will be hosted on Github and implement modern software development practices.
+The Julia GPU applications will be hosted on GitHub and implement modern software development practices.

 ### Outline
 - **Part 1**  _Introducing Julia & PDEs_